ultraq/thymeleaf-layout-dialect/README.md

 be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)

-> *NOTE:* Fragment names must be unique within a page (ie: you cannot have 2
+> Fragment names must be unique within a page (ie: you cannot have 2 'content'
-> 'content' fragments within a decorator or content page), otherwise the
+> fragments within a decorator or content page), otherwise the matching of
-> matching of fragments might not work as you expect.
+> fragments might not work as you expect.

 Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will look like this: